unstoppabledomains/resolution-service/README.md

 ---------|------------
 GET /domains | Gets the list of domains.
 GET /domains/:domainName | Gets the resolution of the specified domain.
-GET /status | Gets the syncronization status.
+GET /status | Gets the synchronization status.

 ## Development notes
 ### Development pre-requirements